sgummaluri/blog-sg/content/posts/adr.md

 Additionally, architecture decisions that pertain to any cross-cutting concerns may be maintained separately in a different directory.
 It is not a hard and fast rule to do so, but this eliminates plausible clutter and provides a clean view of our architecture decisions.

 ## Are there any tools to adopt ADRs?
 To include the markdown style of ADRs that we discussed above, we can make use of [*adr-tools*](https://github.com/npryce/adr-tools).
 This is an actively maintained project (at the time of writing) and provides a seamless way to begin with adopting ADRs.
 This also provides a way to maintain ADRs consistently across a team as the conventions for handling ADRs is solved at the tool level itself.
 Also, the best point of this tool is that there is no specific configuration required on the server side to get started.

+One best part about this project is, this itself makes use of ADRs as a part of its [documentation](https://github.com/npryce/adr-tools/tree/master/doc/adr).
+I suggest you to go through it to gain an understanding into how ADRs are put to use in real world projects.

 ## Further Steps
 The Architecture Decision Records are just the beginning in the journey of documentation but can add huge value to a project.
 Especially, projects that lack documentation can begin with ADRs to bring all the developers and stakeholders involved in the project to come on to the same page in terms of what the stage of the project is.